A Distributed Iterative Tikhonov Method for Networked Monotone Aggregative Hierarchical Stochastic Games: Introduction

 {(ii) \em Distributed schemes.} In a full information setting, each player can observe its rivals' strategies.
-Equilibrium computation in such settings has been extensively studied including via gradient-response schemes ~\cite{pan2010system,yin2011nash} and best-response schemes \cite{scutari2009mimo,facchinei201012,lei2019synchronous}.
+Equilibrium computation in such settings has been extensively studied including via gradient-response schemes ~\cite{pan2010system,yin2011nash} and best-response schemes \cite{scutari2009mimo,facchinei201012,lei2019synchronous,lei2019synchronous}.
 However, in certain networked settings, players cannot observe rival strategies, motivating a growing interest in designing both semi-decentralized (necessitating the presence of a central coordinator) and distributed schemes (using merely neighboring information without a central coordinator) to resolve NEPs in a partial information regime.
-Semi-decentralized methods have been designed for aggregative games by \cite{belgioioso2017semi,grammatico2017dynamic} and \cite{de2018continuous} \usv{and} require the concatenated gradient mapping to be \usv{either} strongly or strictly monotone to guarantee asymptotic convergence. \cite{koshal2016distributed} developed two distributed gradient-response algorithms for strictly monotone aggregative games, establishing almost sure convergence.
-Based on the work by \cite{koshal2016distributed}, \cite{lei2018linearly,lei2022distributed} proposed both distributed variable sample-size gradient-response and best-response schemes for strongly monotone aggregative games in stochastic regimes and derived rate statements and complexity bounds for obtaining an approximate Nash equilibrium.
-In addition, \cite{gadjov2019single} proposed a distributed algorithm via forward-backward operator splitting for strongly monotone aggregative games with affine coupling constraints, while a continuous-time distributed algorithm with an exponential convergence rate was proposed by \cite{liang2019distributed} for strongly monotone aggregative games via a small gain approach.
+Semi-decentralized methods have been designed for aggregative games in \cite{belgioioso2017semi,grammatico2017dynamic} and \cite{de2018continuous} \usv{and} require the concatenated gradient mapping to be \usv{either} strongly or strictly monotone to guarantee asymptotic convergence.
+In addition, Koshal et al.~\cite{koshal2016distributed} developed two fully distributed gradient-response algorithms for strictly monotone aggregative games, establishing almost sure convergence.
+Based on the work in \cite{koshal2016distributed}, Lei and Shanbhag~\cite{lei2018linearly,lei2022distributed} proposed both distributed variable sample-size gradient-response and best-response schemes for strongly monotone aggregative games in stochastic regimes and derived rate statements and complexity bounds for obtaining an approximate Nash equilibrium.
+In addition, Gadjov and Pavel~\cite{gadjov2019single} proposed a distributed algorithm via forward-backward operator splitting for strongly monotone aggregative games with affine coupling constraints, while a continuous-time distributed algorithm with an exponential convergence rate was proposed in~\cite{liang2019distributed} for strongly monotone aggregative games via a small gain approach.
 It is noticed that almost all of the aforementioned results require {\em either strict or strong monotonicity of} the concatenated gradient mapping for achieving global convergence and deriving rate statements.